AI-Powered Development Tools for App Builder

 App Builder Skills are structured knowledge files that teach AI agents how App Builder works.
 Skills eliminate verbose prompts.
 Instead of explaining templates, auth patterns, and CLI commands every time, the agent already knows them.

 Skills work with any AI coding tool that can read project files: Cursor, VS Code with Copilot, Windsurf, Claude Code, and others.
 Add an AGENTS.md or context file to your project root and the AI picks up App Builder conventions automatically.
-The example below was built end-to-end in Cursor using skills in the .cursor/skills/ directory, but the same patterns apply to other IDEs.
+The example below was built end-to-end in Cursor by pointing it directly to the Skills folder in the prompt (see Setup (Cursor) below), and the same patterns apply to other IDEs.

 Available skills